 Autonomous driving is possible thanks to cars equipped with motion sensors and other devices that allow them to collect data about their surroundings.
 Sensor technology data is then transmitted to the cloud, which is processed and analyzed.
 The data is used to create a map of the car’s surroundings.
 The car’s computer is powered by artificial intelligence and uses this map to navigate.

 Autonomous driving is still in its early stages of development.
-However, they are expected to have a major impact on the world.
+They are expected to have a major impact on the world.
 Imagine ride-sharing services that can pick you up and drop you off without the need for a driver.
 Or imagine a world where traffic jams are a thing of the past because communication between devices like cars can avoid congestion.
 Connected cars have the potential to change the way we live and work.

 A variety of IoT-enabled applications are being used in the transportation and logistical industries.
 It is possible to reroute fleets of trucks, cars, ships, and trains that are carrying inventory based on the weather conditions, vehicle availability, or driver availability, using IoT sensor data.
 It is also possible to be able to equip the inventory directly with tracking and tracing/temperature-control sensors.
 There are often temperature-sensitive products in industries such as food and beverage, flowers, and pharmaceuticals that would greatly benefit from IoT sensor applications that could alert the companies when temperatures rise or fall to a level that threatens the safety of the product.